mishm/notes-node/README.md

 # notes-node
 Notes app (nodejs)
-Created to work out a tutorial for mentoring.
+(created to work out a tutorial for mentoring use)

 Functionality is as follows: